akashpawar6474/DSA-/README.md

 55. Finding the Users Active Minutes => simple hashtable and set problem we just need to boil it down to basics
 56. Remove Stones to Minimize the Total => simple heap problem
 57. Check If String Is a Prefix of Array => implementation based very simple problem but description is little bit tricky
-58. Sum of All Odd Length Subarrays => this is classic array manipulation problem
+58. Sum of All Odd Length Subarrays => this is classic array manipulation problem.
+59. Removing Minimum and Maximum From Array => simple array observation based problem